INTP Relationships and Love

 • They are straightforward, laid-back, and easy-going.

-• They do not take criticism personally and are willing to have an open-minded discussion on conflicts.
+• They do not take criticism personally and are willing to have an open-minded discussion.

 • They are not materialistic and overly demanding of their partners.
-They lead a simple life with daily needs.
+They lead a simple life.

 INTP Relationship Weaknesses